The Very Best Things To Do In Playa del Carmen

 La Quinta Avenida (also known as 5th Avenue) is the touristic hub of Playa del Carmen.
 It’s a pedestrian street that extends from Calle 1 through to Calle 110.
 The most active sections, though, are downtown, between 1st and Calle 38.

-You’ll encounter a mix of high-end clothing and jewelry items along with budget-friendly souvenirs, and everything in between.
+You’ll encounter a mix of high-end clothing and jewelry items along with budget-friendly souvenirs and everything in between.

 When you get too hot or hungry to continue, pop into one of the many bars and restaurants that line this street.
-You’ll find everything from fine dining to tacos, ice cream shops, fast food, and beyond.

 There are some really fantastic restaurants and bars along La Quinta (Patio 8 is a favorite of mine), so don’t write it off as too touristy before you give it a chance!